Set up and configure a Merchant e-Solutions gateway instance

 - Click your username in the upper right and navigate to Settings > Payments > Setup Payment Gateway.

-- Select Merchant eSolutions from the Gateway Type drop-down list.
+- On the Configure Gateway Instance tab, select Merchant eSolutions from the Gateway Type drop-down list.

 - Click Create Gateway.